Matilda of Tuscany: Final defeat of Henry IV and new room for maneuvers for Matilda

 After 1096 the balance of power slowly began to change again in favor of the Margravine.
-Matilda resumed her donations to ecclesiastical and social institutions in Lombardy, Emilia and Tuscany.
+Matilda resumed her donations to ecclesiastical and social institutions in Lombardy, Emilia, and Tuscany.
 In the summer of 1099 and 1100 her route first led to Lucca and Pisa.
-There it can be detected again in the summer of 1105, 1107 and 1111.
+There it can be detected again in the summer of 1105, 1107, and 1111.
 In early summer of 1099 she gave the Monastery of San Ponziano a piece of land for the establishment of a hospital.
 With this donation, Matilda resumed her relations with Lucca.

 After 1090 Matilda accentuated the consensual rule.
 After the profound crises, she was no longer able to make political decisions on her own.
 She held meetings with spiritual and secular nobles in Tuscany and also in her home countries of Emilia.
 She had to take into account the ideas of her loyal friends and come to an agreement with them.
 In her role as the most important guarantor of the law, she increasingly lost importance in relation to the bishops.
 They repeatedly asked the Margravine to put an end to grievances.
 As a result, the bishops expanded their position within the episcopal cities and in the surrounding area.
 After 1100 Matilda had to repeatedly protect churches from her own subjects.
 The accommodation requirements had also been reduced.

 Court culture and rulership

-The court had developed since the 12th century to a central institution of royal and princely power.
-The most important tasks were the visualization of the rule through festivals, art and literature.
+The court had developed since the twelfth century to a central institution of royal and princely power.
+The most important tasks were the visualization of the rule through festivals, art, and literature.
 The term "court" can be understood as "presence with the ruler".
 In contrast to the Brunswick court of the Guelphs, Matilda's court offices cannot be verified.
-Scholars such as Anselm of Lucca, Heribert of Reggio and Johannes of Mantua were around the Margravine.
+Scholars such as Anselm of Lucca, Heribert of Reggio, and Johannes of Mantua were around the Margravine.
 Matilda encouraged some of them to write their works: for example, Bishop Anselm of Lucca wrote a psalter at her request and Johannes of Mantua a commentary on the Song of Songs and a reflection on the life of Virgin Mary.
 Works were dedicated or presented to Matilda, such as the Liber de anulo et baculo of Rangerius of Lucca, the Orationes sive meditationes of Anselm of Canterbury, the Vita Mathildis of Donizo, the miracle reports of Ubald of Mantua and the Liber ad amicum of Bonizo of Sutri.
 Matilda contributed to the distribution of the books intended for her by making copies.
 More works were dedicated only to Henry IV among their direct contemporaries.
-As a result, the Margravine's court temporarily became the most important non-royal spiritual center of the Salian period.
+As a result, the Margravine court temporarily became the most important non-royal spiritual center of the Salian period.
 It also served as a contact point for displaced Gregorians in the church political disputes.
 Historian Paolo Golinelli interpreted the repeated admission of high-ranking refugees and their care as an act of charity.
 As the last political expellee, she granted asylum for a long time to Archbishop Conrad I of Salzburg, the pioneer of the canon reform.
 This brought her into close contact with this reform movement.